GeoffAWaddington/CSI30Wiki/Zones.md

 ## One Zone Per File (CSI 1.1 and Up)
 CSI version 1.1 introduced a major change in that now you can only have one zone per file.
-In the past, a surface.zon file was usually comprised of multiple zones like: Home, Channel, Button, Mastertrack, Jogwheel, SelectedTrackSends.
+In the past, a surface.zon file was usually comprised of multiple zones like: Home, Track, Button, Mastertrack, Jogwheel, SelectedTrackSends.
 Starting with CSI 1.1, these now need to be separate files.
 A similar CSI 1.1 surface would now be comprised of multiple files like:

 ```
 Home.zon
-Channel.zon
+Track.zon
 Button.zon
 MasterTrack.zon
 JogWheel.zon